 Juice of 1 lemon

 - Cut off the ends of the Brussels sprouts and place in a food processor using the shredding blade.
-You can also finely chop by hand until they are all shredded.
+You can also finely slice by hand until they are all shredded.